czFIRE/Rust_Organisation_App/README.md

 Work on the Database migration SQL was done by Michal, Matej and Slavomir, but mostly by Slavomir who ensured the SQL was consistent with the ERD after Michal's initial implementation.
 Slavomir also added important constraints and wrote most of the database seeding script.

+### Testing
+To ensure at least a decent level of correctness for the operations in our system, we wrote a large number of tests.
+These tests do not cover all of the functionality, but we tried our best to cover as much as we could.

+All in all, we have written around 133 tests.
+These test are separated into three categories.

+Repository Tests - 58 tests testing the functionality of database access repositories.

+API Tests - 74 tests testing the functionality of the REST API.

+Wage Calculation Test - 1 test testing the functionality of the wage calculation functionality.

 ### Database Repository Pattern
 For database access, we had chosen SQLX as everyone worked with it due to the